< Back

 *The Judgement of Solomon.
 Canvas, 208 x 315.

 The famous Old Testament story of the Judgement of Solomon is told in I KIngs 3: 16-28.
 Sebastiano's imposing unfinished picture shows the climactic moment when King Solomon orders the disputed baby to be divided in two.
 The scene is set in what appears to be a double-aisled classical basilica.
+(Such architecture may have been intended to evoke an ancient Roman law court or tribunal.)
 The Corinthian columns, coffered ceiling and red and white floor tiles are drawn in sharply receding one-point perspective, with a vanishing point placed just below the figure of Solomon, sitting in judgement on a stepped marble throne adorned with rams' heads.
-The naked man raising his right arm is the executioner; neither his sword nor the baby has been painted in.
+The naked man raising his right arm is the executioner; neither his sword (raised in his right hand) nor the baby (held in his left hand) has been painted in.
 His pose was probably inspired by some classical statue (such as the Borghese Gladiator).
 The false mother, whose baby had died, is shown on the left, petitioning Solomon and pointing accusingly at her rival.
 The baby's true mother appears on the right.
 She places one hand on her heart and gestures with the other that she is prepared to give up the child in order to save it.
 The third woman, standing with a soldier at the left edge of the picture, is possibly an earlier version of the false mother.
 The youth in an orange toga standing to the left of Solomon's throne is possibly his son Rehoboam, while the white-bearded old man on the right (who resembles the St Jerome in Giovanni Bellini's San Zaccaria Altarpiece) is possibly the High Priest Zadok.

 The picture has probably been cut down by some 40-50 cm on the left, but it is still one of the largest canvases in all Venetian painting.
 It is undocumented.
 It might have been commissioned by Andrea di Nicolo Loredan, who was elected president of the Consiglio dei Dieci in 1506 and therefore a likely patron for a work on the theme of justice.
 Ridolfi (1648) saw it in the Palazzo Loredan (then Grimani Calergi and now Vendramin Calergi, the winter home of the Casino).
 He described it as a work of Giorgione; and it still enjoyed this attribution when it was acquired, on the advice of Byron, by William Bankes in about 1820.
 Berenson, in 1903, was the first to attribute it to Sebastiano; although he later changed his mind, the attribution is now fully accepted.
 After extensive restoration to remove nineteenth-century repainting, the picture was exhibited in public for the first time at the Royal Academy’s Genius of Venice exhibition in 1983.
 Titian’s Flight into Egypt in the Hermitage (which is similar in size and hung in the same palazzo) may have been intended as a pendant.